 1 tablespoon olive oil

-2 tablespoons grated cotija cheese (can substitute parmesan)
+2 tablespoons grated cotija cheese (or parmesan)

-½ cup mayonnaise
+1/2 cup mayonnaise

 Salt and pepper to taste

 Ideally, prepare the chicken marinade a day before you plan on cooking this dish.
-To do so, in the bowl of blender or food processor, combine the juice of 2 lines, soy sauce, vinegar, salt, garlic, sugar, cumin, chili powder (or paprika), smoked paprika and dried oregano.
+To do so, in the bowl of blender or food processor, combine the juice of 2 limes, soy sauce, vinegar, salt, garlic, sugar, cumin, chili powder (or paprika), smoked paprika and dried oregano.
 Blend until smooth.

 Place the chicken pieces in a baking dish, Ziploc bag or other container for the chicken to marinate in.
 Pour the marinade over the chicken.
 Make sure all the chicken is covered, getting the marinade between the chicken meat and skin.
 Marinate at least 6 hours, or overnight.

 When you're ready to roast the chicken, preheat your oven to 425F/220C with one baking rack in the middle and one in the lower third of your oven.
 Line a baking sheet with foil or parchment paper.
-Bake the chicken on the middle rack for 45 minutes until no longer pink.
+Bake the chicken on the middle rack for 45 minutes, until no longer pink.

 In the meantime, prepare the potatoes by slicing them lengthwise.
 In a bowl toss the potatoes with the oil, salt and pepper.
 Line a baking sheet with parchment paper and roast the potatoes for 25 minutes in the bottom third of the oven.
 Halfway through roasting the potatoes, stir the potatoes.